andorsk/blog/content/posts/basic_of_cryptography.md

   H(K|C) = H(K) + H(P) − H(C)
   {{< /equation >}}
 - The remaining possible, but incorrect, keys are called spurious keys
+- Pn to be the random variable that has as its probability distribution that of all n-grams of plaintext.

 ```definition
 Suppose $L$ is a natural language.
 The entropy of $L$ is defined